RDTK/documentation/source/advanced.rst

 Users can choose different deploy modes in |project|:

 toolkit

-    Describes a mode that can be used to generate build jobs which are able to bootstrap a complete software distribution from scratch by installing it to a shared filesystem prefix.
-Therefore, the Jenkins jobs are orchestrated by a buildflow job which triggers the distinct jobs per software project in the appropriate order.
-No polling of SCM is performed in this mode and jobs have to be triggered manually via the Jenkins interface.
+    Used to generate build jobs which bootstrap a complete software distribution from scratch by installing it into a filesystem location.
+The generated Jenkins_ jobs are triggered in the appropriate order by an additional orchestration job -- no SCM polling is performed in this mode.

 ci-deploy

-    This mode is used to continuously update a software distribution installed in a shared prefix whenever an SCM change to a software component appeared.
-This mode does not handle the bootstrapping phase correctly as it starts building software projects whenever a change is detected or an upstream project's build finished.
+    This mode is used to automatically update a software distribution installed in a filesystem location after each SCM change to any of the involved :term:`projects <project>`.
+An additional
+    orchestration job performs the initial build in an order that respects dependencies between :term:`projects <project>`.

 ci

-    Continuous integration mode for continuously building and testing software without installing it to a distinct filesystem prefix.
-    Artifact copying is used between build job workspaces to handle dependency resolution.
+    Continuous integration mode for continuously building and testing software without installing into a filesystem location.
+Artifacts are copied between build job workspaces to handle dependencies between :term:`projects <project>`.

 Makefile

     TODO

 Docker

     TODO

 Private Repository